intermine/im-docs/docs/get-started/tutorial/index.rst

 .. code-block:: bash

-  $ (./gradlew clean buildDB) && ./gradlew integrate -Psource=uniprot-malaria --stacktrace --no-daemon
+  $ (./gradlew clean buildDB) && ./gradlew integrate -Psource=uniprot-malaria --stacktrace

 Now that the data has loaded, log into the database and view the contents of the protein table: